-The Department of Agriculture, Fisheries and Forestry (the department) has prepared this draft biosecurity import risk review to analyse the risks associated with the importation into Australia of live snails of the terrestrial species Cornu aspersum, as breed-stock to produce edible snails for human consumption.
+The Department of Agriculture, Fisheries and Forestry (the department) has prepared this biosecurity import risk review to analyse the risks associated with the proposed importation into Australia of live snails of the terrestrial species, Cornu aspersum, as breed-stock to produce edible snails for human consumption.
 The review considered relevant scientific information, industry practices and operational practicalities.
-It was informed by peer-reviewed publications and a range of other available evidence.
-The department also utilised external specialist expertise and, as appropriate, drew on information provided by commercial parties.
+The review was also informed by peer-reviewed publications and a range of other available evidence, and used external specialist expertise and, as appropriate, drew on information provided by commercial parties.